 Security, honestly stated.

+Security-first design.
+Best-practice controls.
+Industry-standard encryption.
 No procurement-team theater.
-No SOC 2 badge in the footer that we don't have.
-Here's what we actually do, what we don't, and what's on the roadmap with a real date.
+No certification badges in the footer that we don't have.
+Here's what we actually do, what we don't, and what's on the roadmap.

 What's in place today.